jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 #### Description

 Method that belongs to the AudioPlayer class.
-Adds an event listener to the audio buffer held by the AudioPlayer class instance.
+Adds an event listener to the media Element that corresponds to the AudioPlayer class instance.

 #### Example